Skip to main content

 What do you say at a funeral or memorial service?

-At funerals and memorial services, keep your condolences brief as the family is greeting many people.
-Appropriate phrases include “I’m so sorry for your loss,” “Your [mother/father/spouse] was a wonderful person,” “Thank you for sharing [name] with all of us,” or if you have a brief memory, “I’ll always remember when [name] [specific memory].”
-A hug or hand squeeze often communicates as much as words.
-Don’t feel pressure to have long conversations—you can follow up later with a card or visit.
-If you’re in a receiving line, move through relatively quickly to allow others their time.
-If you’re very close to the family, offer to help with practical tasks like greeting guests or managing food.
+Keep your condolences brief, since the family is greeting many people.
+Good options include “I’m so sorry for your loss,” “Your mother was a wonderful person,” or “Thank you for sharing [name] with all of us.”
+A hug or hand squeeze says as much as words.
+You do not need a long conversation.
+Follow up later with a card or visit.
+If you are close to the family, offer to help with practical tasks like greeting guests.

 How do I support someone months after the loss?

-Ongoing support months after loss is crucial yet often neglected.
-Continue regular check-ins through text, calls, or visits.
-Don’t wait for them to reach out—grief is exhausting and they may not have the energy to initiate contact.
-Say the deceased’s name and share memories.
-Mark your calendar for difficult dates (deceased’s birthday, death anniversary, holidays) and reach out proactively on these days.
-Invite them to activities, understanding they may decline but appreciating the invitation.
-Continue offering specific practical help.
-Ask “How are you really doing?” and create space for honest answers beyond “I’m fine.”
-Let them talk about their loved one without changing the subject.
-Six months to a year after loss is often the hardest, loneliest time when most support has disappeared.
+Keep checking in through texts, calls, or visits.
+Do not wait for them to reach out, because grief is exhausting.
+Say the person’s name and share memories.
+Mark hard dates like the birthday, death anniversary, and holidays, and reach out first on those days.
+Invite them to things, even if they decline.
+Ask “How are you really doing?” and make space for an honest answer.
+Six months to a year after a loss is often the hardest, loneliest stretch.

 What if they don’t want to talk about it?

-Respect their need for privacy while still showing you care.
-Some people process grief privately and don’t want to discuss it, especially with certain people or in certain settings.
-If they deflect or change the subject, follow their lead without disappearing completely.
-You can still offer support through actions rather than conversations—bring a meal, send a card, offer practical help.
-Text brief messages like “Thinking of you today.
+Respect their privacy while still showing you care.
+Some people grieve privately.
+If they change the subject, follow their lead without disappearing.
+Support them through actions instead of conversation: bring a meal, send a card, offer help.
+Text brief notes like “Thinking of you today.
 No need to respond.”
-Continue showing up without forcing discussion.
-Over time, they may become more ready to talk.
-Your consistent presence matters even when they’re not ready for deep conversations.
-The key is not to interpret their silence as not needing support.
+Keep showing up.
+Over time, they may open up.
+Do not read their silence as a sign they do not need support.

-How do I help someone who’s angry at God?
+How do I help someone who is angry at God?

 The Gift of Your Presence

-After everything we’ve covered—all the things to say and not say, all the ways to help and support—we return to the simplest truth: Your presence is the greatest gift you can give someone who has lost a loved one.
+We have covered a lot: things to say, things to avoid, and ways to help.
+It comes back to one simple truth.
+Your presence is the greatest gift you can give someone who lost a loved one.

-You don’t need perfect words.
-You don’t need to understand their pain completely.
-You don’t need to fix anything or make it better.
-You simply need to show up, acknowledge their loss, and stay present through the hard days ahead.
+You do not need perfect words.
+You do not need to understand their pain completely.
+You do not need to fix anything.
+You only need to show up, acknowledge the loss, and stay through the hard days ahead.

-The widow who couldn’t remember what anyone said at the funeral but could name everyone who showed up understood this truth.
-The father who found comfort in friends who just sat with him in silence knew it too.
-Grieving people don’t need eloquent speeches—they need witnesses to their pain, companions in their suffering, and people who won’t disappear when the initial chaos fades.
+The widow who could not remember what anyone said at the funeral, but could name everyone who showed up, understood this.
+So did the father who found comfort in friends who just sat with him.
+Grieving people do not need eloquent speeches.
+They need witnesses to their pain and people who will not disappear when the chaos fades.

-So if you’re standing in front of someone who just experienced loss, take a deep breath.
-It’s OK that your palms are sweating and you don’t know what to say.
-Just tell them you’re sorry, that you care, and that you’re here.
-Then prove it by actually being there—not just in the first terrible days, but in the long, lonely months that follow.
+So if you are standing in front of someone who just lost a loved one, take a breath.
+It is OK that your palms are sweating and you do not know what to say.
+Tell them you are sorry, that you care, and that you are here.
+Then prove it by being there, not just in the first terrible days, but in the long months that follow.
+That is what they will remember.

 Support for Grieving Families